inverse/personal-site/_posts/2019-07-03-simple-home-automation-balcony-setup.md

 One thing we recently introduced in our setup was to include a very simple balcony watering system that can be controlled remotely and automated via timers and other triggers.

+This post documents the equipment required outside of the standard Home Assistant setup and the configuration required to get going.

 # Parts

 - [Drip irrigation kit](https://www.amazon.de/exec/obidos/ASIN/B07H3LCB52/hexagon05-21/)